 The Glacial Quake Super ability is similar to the Striker Super, in that it gives you two new melee attacks for its duration.
 The primary attack is a powerful fist strike to a target, and the secondary attack lets you slam the ground, sending a shockwave that damages and freezes nearby foes.

 As the starting Warlock class, Dawnblade Warlocks give you your first taste at powers such as healing or increasing attack with the Warlock’s class abilities.
 The Dawnblade’s super ability, Daybreak, turns light into sharp blades that rain down from the sky.

-Attunement of Sky and Attunement of Flame separate Dawnblade’s passive abilities.
+Attunement of Sky, Attunement of Flame, and Attunement of Grace separate Dawnblade’s passive abilities.
 The former offers airborne skills, like the ability to restore grenade and melee energy after killing enemies while off the ground.
 Attunement of Flame moves, such as “igniting touch,” burn and subsequently cause enemies to combust following melee attacks.

 Dawnblade can be used to create buffs by selecting Attunement of Grace, which activates the Well of Radiance Super.
 Instead of attacking, you’ll plant the sword into the ground, creating a large rift that your teammates can stand in to gain buffs and heals.

 The Voidwalker’s super attack, Nova Bomb, throws a beam of light at enemies, decimating anyone in its wake.
 The Voidwalker inflicts damage with large scale attacks.